Computer hard drives or computer hard disk drives are the main storage devices in your computer system.

 Hard drives are available in 2MB, 8MB, 16MB and 32MB cache.

-SSD (Solid-State Drives): Solid-State Drives are the new data storage devices that store data using solid-state memory.
+Solid-State Drives are the new data storage devices that store data using solid-state memory.
+Unlike hard drives, SSDs have no moving parts hence the name.
+Instead of storing data and magnetic platters, SSDs store data and flash memory.
 Click here for more information on SSDs (Solid State Drives).

 With today's trend of drive capacities increasing while prices are decreasing, "grab" the largest drive you can afford.